Sedation Dentistry Chicago, IL

 Types of Sedation Dentistry

-To ensure we can meet the needs of each patient, we offer two different types of dental sedation.
+We offer two different types of dental sedation to meet the needs of each patient.
 Nitrous oxide is a gas you inhale through a mask.
 Oral conscious sedation is a pill patients take before their appointment.
 Dr. Brand will review your medical history, current health, and oral health to decide the best type of sedation for you.

 Oral Conscious Sedation